ahmed-alzahrani/QUEST/Documentation/Weekly Updates/team14Week1.md

 - Additionally, I want to improve my UML diagram, currently my member functions are not totally inclusive to the functionality that will need to be included once we've fleshed out the functionality of the game, additionally I noticed after pushing my UML diagram a few simple errors (wrong return types for getters etc).

 ***Cheldon Mahon (101001843):***

+- My goal will be to start relating the C Sharp tutorials towards the game logic (scripts).

 ***Mohamed Kazma (101019719):***